 Video filter apps, which began gaining popularity domestically last year, apply real-time effects to subjects like the user's face.
 Well-known examples include apps that transform a user's selfie into a dog's face.

 While video filter users currently make up 37.8% of the total survey respondents, the "potential user base"—those who might use them in the future—totals 34.7%.
-This indicates a growth potential nearly double the current user base.
+This indicates an estimated growth potential of nearly doubling the current user base.

-Video filter users are projected to increase to approximately twice the current number.
+Video filter users are projected to increase to approximately twice the current user base.

-When considering video filters, what's important, in addition to user growth trends, is their functional value.
-Interviews revealed that the characteristic of enriching the experience—specifically, "users getting excited together/being able to get excited"—is highly valued.
-While photo editing focused on meticulously enhancing a single image to look stunning, a different orientation seems to drive the act of editing videos.
+When considering video filters, what's important is not only the trend in user numbers but also their functional value.
+From our interviews, we also learned that the characteristic of "enabling users to get excited together/create excitement" – enriching that time – is highly valued.
+While photo editing focused on meticulously enhancing a single image to look stunning, a different orientation seems to be at play in the moment of video editing.

 The "online self" crafted through the methods described above—even if its appearance differs from the "offline self"—coexists without contradiction for many modern users.
-In other words, the gap between "the me here and now" and "the me represented and circulated through visual communication" is accepted as an extension of identity and may even be actively enjoyed.
+In other words, the gap between "the me here and now" and "the me represented and circulated through visual communication" is accepted as an extension of identity.
+It might even be actively embraced and enjoyed.

 If so, such multiplicity seems like an area we should affirm.
-This trend may not be unrelated to the kind of post-truth information environment we find ourselves in.
+This trend may not be unrelated to the Post-Truth information environment we find ourselves in.

-Additionally, while space constraints prevent detailed elaboration, our research indicates that video filters will become increasingly important for promotional purposes (if interested, please contact us via the inquiry details at the end of this column).
+Furthermore, while space constraints prevent detailed elaboration here, our research indicates that video filters will become increasingly important for promotional purposes going forward (if interested, please contact us via the inquiry details at the end of this column).

 ③ "L(El): Live"

-Live video streaming services have a long history, but the reason we revisit them now is the addition of the "SNS shift."
-The rising usage rate of services enabling live streaming on SNS platforms like Facebook and LINE warrants attention.
+Live video streaming services have a long history, but the reason we revisit them now is the addition of a "social media shift."
+The rising usage rate of services enabling live streaming on social media platforms like Facebook and LINE warrants attention.

 Looking at usage rates among "all survey respondents," the top-scoring services are, in order, "Niconico Live," "Facebook Live," and "LINE LIVE."
-However, when examining usage rates among "those aware of the service," Facebook Live takes the top spot at 42.9%, clearly demonstrating the strength of "services provided on social media."
+However, when examining usage rates among "those aware of the service," Facebook Live leads with 42.9%, clearly demonstrating the strength of "services provided on social media."

-While various types of live streaming services exist, signs indicate growing attention will shift toward "types integrated with SNS" that allow streaming on social platforms, in addition to "standalone types specialized for streaming functionality."
+While various types of live streaming services exist, signs indicate growing attention will shift toward "types integrated with SNS" that enable streaming on social platforms, alongside "standalone types specialized for streaming functionality."

 Summary: The "Now" of Communication Seen in ES-M-L